Sacred Lotus (Nelumbo nucifera)

 Ancient Egyptian culture embraced the lotus as a symbol of rebirth, connected to the sun god Ra.
 Tomb paintings often show the deceased holding lotus flowers, representing their journey to the afterlife.
 The flower’s daily cycle of closing at night and opening with dawn reinforced themes of death and resurrection.

 Chinese folklore tells of immortals dwelling within lotus blossoms, while Vietnamese legends speak of fairies dancing on the petals at midnight.
 In many Asian cultures, monks would burn dried lotus petals during meditation ceremonies.
 The fragrant smoke was believed to purify sacred spaces and sharpen spiritual focus.
 Korean shamans historically used lotus petals in purification rituals, often combining them with other sacred herbs.
-These traditional uses span several millennia, underlining the plant’s enduring legacy in both medicinal and spiritual domains2 3.
+These traditional uses span several millennia, highlighting the plant’s enduring legacy in both medicinal and spiritual practices2 3.

 lotus, flower, pink